 FAQ are the initials for “Frequently Asked Questions”.

 Once the booking has been confirmed by us, you will receive an e-mail requesting a deposit.
-As soon as we have received this, you will receive an e-mail with a link to a questionnaire to be completed.
+As soon as we have received this, you will receive an e-mail with a payment confirmation.

-Once you have booked a camp, please have a look at the information package, which will reach you by e-mail with the first payment confirmation.
+Please have a look at the welcome package, which will reach you by e-mail with the Last Travel Information.
 This contains information that applies to the camp you have booked.

 Step 2: Receipt of registration confirmation, total invoice and deposit request (e-mail)

 Step 3: Deposit of € 50 (due within 7 days after booking)